wenext-limited/pr-agent/docs/docs/tools/improve.md

       </tr>
       <tr>
         <td><b>dual_publishing_score_threshold</b></td>
-        <td>Minimum score threshold for suggestions to be presented as commitable PR comments in addition to the table.
+        <td>Minimum score threshold for suggestions to be presented as committable PR comments in addition to the table.
 Default is -1 (disabled).</td>
       </tr>
       <tr>
         <td><b>focus_only_on_problems</b></td>